 - Damaged or missing railings – Inadequate handrails and guard rails for staircases, balconies, and other structures where a person could fall.

 A variety of factors could lead to a premises liability accident.
-If any of the reasons above or another issue caused your injury, you should seek legal representation to discuss your legal options.
+If any of the reasons above or another issue caused your injury, you should seek legal representation to discuss your options.

 What’s Involved in an Accident Investigation?